golemfactory/golem-js-preview-program/tasks/6-initialise-workers/README.md

 ## Why

-In cases when a preparation of a provider node for a given task introduces a considerable overhead, it's preferable that those preparatory actions are executed only once per provider.
+Provider nodes can be initialized so the preparation commands are executed only once per provider.

 In this task, you will learn how to initialize each provider once for all the subsequent tasks.